Silver Linings: Celebrating the Spelman Art Collection

 September 29, 2023–January 28, 2024

-Silver Linings: Celebrating the Spelman Art Collection is organized by Spelman College Museum of Fine Arts, Atlanta, Georgia and curated by Liz Andrews and Karen Comer Lowe with initial contributions from Anne Collins Smith.
-Generous support provided by Art Bridges.
+Silver Linings: Celebrating the Spelman Art Collection is organized by Spelman College Museum of Fine Art, Atlanta, Georgia and curated by Liz Andrews and Karen Comer Lowe with initial contributions from Anne Collins Smith.
+Gallery texts were written by Charmaine Branch, Vassar class of 2014.
+Generous support was provided by Art Bridges and the Friends of the Frances Lehman Loeb Art Center Exhibition Fund.